-The National MND Lived Experience Network was launched by MND Australia in 2024 as a new way to connect people with lived experience of motor neurone disease with organisations and other groups who request MND lived experience input or consultation.
+The National MND Lived Experience Network was launched by MND Australia in 2024 as a new way to connect people with lived experience of MND with organisations and other groups who are seeking their input.

 What does ‘lived experience’ mean?